csouers/hondasnet/README.md

 # hondasnet
 ### Reverse engineering Honda's S-NET protocol
-Honda uses a single-wire UART formatted data line for the immobilizer in their vehicles.
-The data line appears to b
+In example of the 2017 Honda Civic Hatchback (and other models of similar architecture), the vehicle uses a single-wire UART formatted data line for the immobilizer in their vehicles.
+The data line appears to be used exclusively between the BCM (body) and ECM (engine).
+Without this line, the engine can start, but will not stay running.

 #### Data line info
 Shortest period: 100-101us
 Baud rate: 10k